IP3Semester3/ipsemester3_music/README.md

 ````

 # Docker
 This project is also being pushed to Dockerhub, https://hub.docker.com/repository/docker/stijnschellekens/spotifylibrary.
-To pull the Docker project you need to first download Docker Desktop (Direct download: https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe?utm_source=docker&utm_medium=webreferral&utm_campaign=dd-smartbutton&utm_location=header).
+To pull the Docker project you need to first download [Docker Desktop](https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe?utm_source=docker&utm_medium=webreferral&utm_campaign=dd-smartbutton&utm_location=header).
 To pull the docker image, open commandprompt and type: ``docker pull stijnschellekens/spotifylibrary``.
 To run the docker image, start Docker desktop, search for the image and run it.
 It will run on your localhost with post 5000.

 # Notes
 #### Development